Buckethead: 1988–1994: Early solo career and Praxis

-In 1988, after leaving the band Class-X, Carroll entered a song called "Brazos" into a Guitar Player magazine contest.
+In 1988, after leaving the band Class-X, Carroll entered a home recording of his song "Brazos" into a Guitar Player magazine contest.
 It was a runner-up, with editors writing:

 In the same year, the magazine's editor, Jas Obrecht, came to know of Buckethead when Carroll and his parents left a demo recording at the magazine's reception desk for Obrecht.
 Impressed with this demo, he rushed into the restaurant where Buckethead and his parents were having lunch and encouraged him to make the most of his talent.
 They soon became friends.
 In 1989, a song called "Soowee" by Buckethead got honorable mention in another song contest.
 In 1991, Buckethead moved into Obrecht's basement.
 The song "Brazos" was eventually released on the 1991 demo tape of his band Deli Creeps, titled "Tribal Rites", and again as bonus material in Buckethead's Secret Recipe DVD in 2006.
 Luke Sacco was his teacher.

 In 1991, Buckethead contributed to Derek Bailey's Company project alongside, among others, John Zorn and Alexander Bălănescu, resulting in a triple album called Company 91.

 After his first two demo tapes, called Giant Robot and Bucketheadland Blueprints, Buckethead released Bucketheadland on John Zorn's Japanese Avant record label in 1992.
 Though available only as a pricey import, the record received positive reviews and earned some attention.
-At about this time, Buckethead fell into the orbit of prolific bassist/producer Bill Laswell, himself an occasional Zorn collaborator; Buckethead (as a performer, producer, or composer) was introduced to Laswell with the help of Limbomaniacs drummer Bryan "Brain" Mantia, who gave Laswell a video of Buckethead playing in his room.
+At about this time, Buckethead fell into the orbit of prolific bassist/producer Bill Laswell, himself an occasional Zorn collaborator; Buckethead was introduced to Laswell by Limbomaniacs drummer Brain, who gave Laswell a video of Buckethead playing in his room.
 Buckethead soon became Laswell's second staple guitar player, besides Nicky Skopelitis.

-In 1992, Buckethead, with Bill Laswell, Bernie Worrell, Bootsy Collins, and Bryan "Brain" Mantia, formed the supergroup Praxis.
+In 1992, Buckethead, with Bill Laswell, Bernie Worrell, Bootsy Collins, and Brain, formed the supergroup Praxis.
 Their first album, Transmutation (Mutatis Mutandis), released the same year, was well received.
 The project was Bill Laswell's concept, and has since involved other guests such as Serj Tankian of System of a Down, among many others.
 Buckethead participated in every release except the initial 1984 release and Mold (1998).

 In 1993, Buckethead auditioned to play for the Red Hot Chili Peppers.
 The band eventually ended up with Arik Marshall, and later Dave Navarro.
 After some legal complications with Sony Music Entertainment, Buckethead decided to release his 1994 album Dreamatorium under the name of Death Cube K (an anagram).

 Buckethead released a second studio album that year, Giant Robot, which features many guest appearances by artists such as Iggy Pop and Bill Moseley.
 The name of the album came from the Japanese series Johnny Sokko and his Flying Robot, of which Buckethead is a fan.
 He also released two other albums with Praxis, their second and third studio efforts: Sacrifist and Metatron.